MarekCze/bikr-client/memory-bank/devEnvironment.md

-# Development Environment Setup (Windows)
+# Client Development Environment Setup (Windows)

-This document outlines the specific setup required for developing the bikR project on a Windows machine.
+This document outlines the specific setup required for developing the bikr-client Expo project on a Windows machine.

 ## Required Software Installations
 1.  **Android Studio**: Version 2022.3 or newer.